Last updated April 8th, 2022.

 Thus, if you’re absolutely set on purchasing real estate or stocks here, doing proper research and knowing your limitations is crucial.

 Investing in Myanmar was never for the faint of heart.
 And that doesn’t appear like it’ll change anytime soon.
 Regardless, there’s some profit to be made in Asia’s “last frontier market”.

 At least until North Korea opens up to foreign businesses.

 Myanmar’s government now has three key areas targeted for immense change.
 Namely, these are financial incentives for foreign investors, a Myanmar-EU Investment Protection Agreement, and the new Yangon Stock Exchange.

-Reduced Incentives for Foreign Investors
+Low Incentive for Foreign Investors in Myanmar

 They’ve largely accomplished that through updating Myanmar’s legal system and modernizing its infrastructure.